jgaa/darkspeak/doc/TC_Protocol.md

 - The protocol is line based: command [sp] payload [lf]
 - lf = 0x0a
 - ''command'' may only consist of characters [a..z] or _
-- If an incoming message with an unknown command is received do nothing and just reply with "not_implemented"
+- If an incoming message with an unknown command is receido nothing and just reply with "not_implemented"

 - Criteria for valid TC ID:
 ```Python